-From these data one might conclude that villagization was succeeding in bolstering food security for the Bodi.
 In interpreting these results, it is important to remember that at the time of the research, the government was distributing food aid only to people in the new villages.
-Ethnographic data also allow us to check the validity of the food security indicator against other aspects of context.
+Our ethnographic data also allow us to check the validity of the food security indicator against other aspects of context.
 How did the communities differ in terms of food access, beyond food aid?
 How did the people feel about their situation?